saitejaST/Time-analysis-TCS-Stock-market/README.md

 6.ERRORS=mean squared error has been used in this project and identified any errors are present

-Finally by following these steps the project has beeen created
+Finally by following these steps time analysis has beeen done on the TCS-Stock-price dataset